 In California, landlords and tenants are protected by federal and state landlord-tenant laws.
 As a landlord in California, you need to be knowledgeable about the rules and regulations that surround breaking a lease.

-Here at Castle Management, we have put together this article to help you become well-informed about your rights and the rights of your tenants when it comes to breaking a lease in California.
+Here at Castle Management, we have put together this article to help you, as a landlord, become well-informed about your rights as a landlord and the rights of your tenants when it comes to breaking a lease in California.
 This article covers the unjustified and justified reasons for early lease termination.

 California Lease Agreement

-It is important to write an extremely clear lease agreement that leaves nothing up to interpretation.
-Before letting tenants sign the agreement, find time to discuss the terms and conditions of the lease.
+As a landlord, it is important to write an extremely clear lease agreement that leaves nothing up to interpretation.
+Before letting tenants sign the agreement to rent, find time to discuss the terms and conditions of the lease.

 Ensure that they are aware of their rights to legally break the contract of the lease and understand the costs of unjustifiably breaking it.
 Breaking a lease is not the same as evicting a tenant.

-The rental lease should also include how much notice a tenant must give you when ending their periodic lease in California.
+The rental lease should also include how much notice a tenant must give you when ending their lease term in California.

-Tenants are required to give you seven days' notice if they rent week-to-week and 30 days' notice if they rent month-to-month.
+Tenants are required by law to give their landlord seven days' notice if they rent week-to-week and 30 days' notice if they rent month-to-month.
 During this time, and as long as the tenants are in possession of the rental property, they are expected to pay rent.
-There is no regulation if the tenant rents on a quarterly or yearly basis.
+There is no regulation if they rent on a quarterly or yearly basis.

-Tenants in California are not required to provide notice for a fixed-term lease.
-It is understood that the lease will expire on the last day of the lease term.
+Tenants in California are not required to provide the landlord notice for a fixed-term lease.
+It is understood that a fixed term lease expires on the last day of the entire lease term.
 There should also be a paragraph in the rental agreement about your duty as a landlord to re-rent the rental unit.

-As a landlord in California, you are responsible for taking reasonable attempts to re-rent your rental property when tenants break their lease.
+As a landlord in California, you are responsible for taking reasonable attempts to re-rent your rental unit when tenants break their lease.
 This is your duty to mitigate damages.

 If you successfully find a new tenant for the property, the rent received from the new tenant will apply to the previous tenant’s debt.
 The tenant who left the lease early will be responsible for covering rent during the time that the property was vacant.